-Narrative Scenarios are an incredibly powerful, and yet simple way, to create and share ideas about the future.
+Narrative Scenarios are an incredibly powerful, and yet simple way, to create and share ideas about future possibilities.
 This is especially helpful whether you are a business leader or shaping and shipping products.

-Narrative Scenarios help you quickly explore the art of the possible.
+Narrative Scenarios of the future help you quickly explore the art of the possible.

 One of the challenges of innovation is sharing ideas about the future and helping other people imagine how the future might look.